xoolive/traffic/docs/user_guide/plugins.rst

 mechanism and selectively activated in the configuration file.

-Some plugins are provided by the traffic library with visualisation facilities for Leaflet, Kepler.gl and CesiumJS.
+Some plugins are provided by the traffic library with visualisation facilities for Kepler.gl and CesiumJS.

 Plugin activation
 -----------------